-Five Minutes: South Africa
+The News in Five Minutes: South Africa

-A round-up of the news stories of the day.
+A round-up of South Africa's news today.

 FW DE KLERK SHOULD GIVE BACK PEACE PRIZE

 Former president FW de Klerk must take back comments he made in a CNN interview, the Council for the Advancement of the SA Constitution (Casac) said while the National Health and Allied Workers’ Union (Nehawu) has demanded that his Nobel Peace Prize be “retracted”.
 Casac said in statement it condemned “reckless attempts by former president FW de Klerk to justify and defend the apartheid system”.
 It said De Klerk “exposed(sic) himself to be an unapologetic proponent of a racist, fascist system that oppressed the majority”.
 When asked whether he agreed that apartheid was morally repugnant, he said: “In as much as it trampled human rights it was and remains morally indefensible”.
 But he then denied “that blacks in the homelands were disenfranchised”.